 Out with the old…

 For many years REDARC has been manufacturing electric trailer brake controllers that are known as User Controlled.
-This user control allows the driver to adjust the amount of braking force applied to the trailer brakes.
-When the vehicle brake lights come on, or when the override is pressed, the brake controller is instantaneously activated with no time delay.
+This user control allows the driver to manually set and adjust the amount of braking force applied to the trailer brakes.
+When the vehicle's brakes are applied, or when the override is pressed, the brake controller is instantaneously activated with no time delay.

 Trailer brake controllers enable you to tow all the comforts of home with you

 In years gone by, proportional or inertia sensing brake controllers have used what was known as a ‘pendulum’ to measure braking force.
 This idea is that a mechanical pendulum would swing as force is applied to the body of the controller by the vehicle decelerating whilst braking.

 This pendulum would then be attached to a variable resistor or have an arm that ran across a resistive plate, which adjusts the signal in the brains of the controller, telling it how hard it should apply the trailer brakes.
 When proportional braking was first introduced it was quite advanced, though it did have some limitations.

 Being a mechanical moving component, it tended to wear down and have ‘dead spots’ where the unit would be less effective.
 Vibration and dust would also affect the measurement and subsequently braking force.
 These controllers evolved into ‘solid state’ inertia sensing controllers that helped with some of these downfalls by removing the moving components.
 However, there was still the need to mount the body of the controller in a certain direction and at a certain angle so that the controller can provide measurement across a range of braking conditions.

 Any trailer with a gross mass over 2000kg needs a brake controller

 How the Tow-Pro Elite works